 The Tri-Valley SELPA was formed for the purpose of ensuring that quality special education programs and services are available throughout the Tri-Valley.
 These school districts coordinate services to identified special education children guarantying the provision of special education programs and services of sufficient size and scope as to meet the unique needs of the identified children from birth to 22 years of age residing within the Tri-Valley SELPA boundaries.

-For information on services, programs, assessments, etc., contact the school district special education department (not the SELPA office).
+For information on services, programs, assessments, etc., contact the special education office for PUSD at 925/426-4293 (not the SELPA office) so we may assist you and answer your questions.

 Click here to view Tri-Valley SELPA Brochure.